bahim22/work/Docs2/AplusQues.md

 1. RAID 0 striped across drives to improve performance but w/ no redundancy
 2. RAID 10 combines mirroring for data protection and striping for speed
    1. provides full redundancy via mirroring and stripping all info stored w/in the drives
-   2. requires atleast 4 drives
+   2. requires at least 4 drives
 3. SATA drive uses 15-pin connector
 4. SSDs are non-volatile memory with fast performance and lower power consumption than HDD
 5. `Backup Types`
    1. Full backup: all chosen files are backed up and Archive bit is set to ON afterwards
-   2. Incremental backup: only edited/new files since last bakup are backed up
+   2. Incremental backup: only edited/new files since last backup are backed up
    3. Differential backup: similar to incremental, except archive bit isn't set, which will cause the next diff backup to include files that were backed up during previous backups
 6. `Blu-ray discs` can be single or multiple-use and split into categories based on 3 factors
    1. Functionality: BD-R single use, BD-RE/RW multi-use (RE-recordable erasable is newer)